 GLEAM brings together together a diverse group of broadly-experienced academic researchers, agency staff, and representatives of basin-wide NGOs.
 We greatly acknowledge the generous financial support from the Fred A. and Barbara M. Erb Family Foundation and University of Michigan Water Center for this project.

-GLEAM’s leadership team assembled a core working group of colleagues from throughout the Great Lakes basin to guide development of the cumulative stress map.
+In the early years of GLEAM, the leadership team assembled a core working group of colleagues from throughout the Great Lakes basin to guide development of the cumulative stress map.
 The working group is comprised of academic researchers, agency representatives, NGO leaders.
 They were selected for their expert knowledge of particular stressors or regions, and participated in the project mainly through intensive workshops held in Ann Arbor from 2009-2011.

 Key project staff completed important day-to-day tasks including background research, assembling GIS datasets, analyzing GIS data, and maintaining communications among project participants.
 In addition, numerous undergraduate assistants from the University of Michigan have been involved in data collection and research.